The Book of Joy: Lasting Happiness in a Changing World

-Written by Douglas as a digest of the week long conversations between the two great men, The Book of Joy is a window into the wisdom of these two great spiritual leaders.
-Profoundly inspirational and deeply moving, The Book of Joy lets us look into the lives of this two great men, revealing their thoughts and practices on how to live a more spiritual and joyful life.
+Written by Douglas as a digest of the week-long conversations between the two great men, The Book of Joy is a window into the wisdom of these two great spiritual leaders.
+Profoundly inspirational and deeply moving, The Book of Joy lets us look into the lives of these two great men, revealing their thoughts and practices on how to live a more spiritual and joyful life.

 Here’s What You’ll Learn About in This Summary:

 - Joy can be found in any experience, so long as you know how to look for it.

 - Rather than tearing us apart, suffering is a way to experience our shared humanity.